Arash-Rezaie/AutoInitializer/README.md

 I hate to write 'findViewById(R.id....)' down repeatedly.
 It becomes worse when I have to apply my theme to a view every time instead of extending a class.
 If you think it is not disgusting enough,
 then add onSaveInstance and onRestore mechanism too.
+Even more!...

-Even more!, It seems that the class does not stop growing. :confounded:
+It seems that the class does not stop growing. :confounded:

 So I wrote this module to ease the process :relieved: :smirk: